 today, to wit:

 F1 = F2 = G(m1m2)/r^2

-gravitational constant, and m1 and m2 are the two different masses, indeed the first and second mass, and
+is the universal gravitational constant, and m1 and m2 are the two different masses, indeed the first and

-from Newton's "Principia" can be obtained from Propositions 74 and 75, and Theorems 34 and 35.
-In these passages the idea is that, "Every point mass attracts every single other point mass by a force pointing along
+gravity involved in gravitation that is taken from Newton's "Principia" can be obtained from Propositions 74 and 75, and Theorems 34 and 35.
+In these passages the idea is that, "Every point mass attracts every single other point mass by a force

 to the square of the distance between them."(1)